jpmcglone/jpmcglone/_posts/2019-10-04-you-absolutely-have-free-speech.md

 That is to say, I have the right to do just about anything as long as it doesn't directly infringe on your rights.

 Let's go through some of the obvious rights.
-For the next section, I'm using the Declaration of Independents' "Right to life, liberty and pursuit of happiness"
+For the next section, I'm using the Declaration of Independence's "Right to life, liberty and pursuit of happiness"

 ### Right to life